trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 ## Calling Etherlink contracts

+[Etherlink](https://www.etherlink.com/) is an Ethereum Virtual Machine-compatible layer that runs on top of Tezos and secures its state to Tezos via Smart Rollups.
+The Unity SDK can send transactions to Etherlink, but not to any other EVM layer.
+For more information about Etherlink, see the [Etherlink documentation](https://docs.etherlink.com/).

 Like Tezos contracts, Etherlink smart contracts have functions that clients can call.
 To call an Etherlink smart contract, you need: